Chabulsqu/country-finder/README.md

 - Flexbox
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
+- [React Router V6](https://reactrouter.com/en/main/start/tutorial) - Client-side routing with React.

 ### What I learned

-This project helped me reinforce my knowledge on React topics like passing down methods as props and changing the state.
-It also helped me to make shorter CSS by using the min() and max() function, in fact, this project was only made using one breakpoint.
+This project helped me reinforce my knowledge of React topics like passing down methods as props and changing the state.
+It also helped me to make shorter CSS by using the min() and max() functions, this project was only made using one breakpoint.
 ```css

 div {